-This report provides Council with explanations regarding the 2019 Ontario Provincial Police (OPP) Policing Cost Estimates.
-A similar report was presented to the Haldimand County Police Services Board (PSB) at their October 24th meeting.
+This report provides the Police Services Board (PSB) with explanations regarding the 2019 Ontario Provincial Police (OPP) Policing Cost Estimates.
 As noted in the report, the PSB's attention to the number and types of calls for service is required in order to have potential influence over this component of future years' cost estimates.
-Reducing the calls for service is an important objective as it would allow for more OPP resources to be directed to proactive policing, already paid for through the base cost component of the Province-wide contract costing methodology.
+Reducing calls for service should also allow more OPP resources to be directed to proactive policing, already paid for through the base cost component of the contract costing methodology that was revised in 2015 on a province-wide basis.